Picture This (Do or Die album)

-Picture This is the debut studio album by American hip hop group Do Or Die.
+Picture This is the debut studio album by American hip hop group Do or Die.
 It was released on September 3, 1996, via Rap-A-Lot Records.
-Recording sessions took place at Creator's Way Studios in Chicago and at Lil J Studio in Houston.
-Production was handled by The Legendary Traxster, Mike Dean and Crazy C, with J. Prince serving as executive producer.
+The recording sessions took place at Creator's Way Studios in Chicago and at Lil J Studio in Houston.
+The album was produced by the Legendary Traxster, Mike Dean and Crazy C, with J. Prince serving as executive producer.
 It features guest appearances from Twista and Johnny P.

-The album proved to be a huge success, peaking at number 27 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums.
+The album peaked at number 27 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums.
 The album featured the hit single, "Po Pimp", which peaked at number 22 on the Billboard Hot 100 and topped the Hot Rap Singles.